Welcome to the

 Sunday 1:00 - 4:00

 The Highland Lakes Squadron is a branch of the Commemorative Air Force founded in 1992.
 We are a working museum, dedicated to preserving vintage WWII aircraft.
-We are open to the public 3 days a week, and we can arrange field trips and special events; Donations accepted to cover costs of events and provide educational experiences.
+We are open to the public 3 days a week, and we can arrange field trips and special events; Donations are accepted to the cover costs of HLS CAF public events and provide educational experiences throughout the community.